Judge dismisses claims against banks in GE lawsuit

 The plaintiffs alleged that GE withheld information regarding its health and the health of its GE Capital finance arm, including exposures to subprime and other low-quality loans.
 They also said GE misleadingly touted itself as being safer than rivals, despite the effects of the financial crisis.

-Among those dismissed from the lawsuit on Wednesday are Barclays PLC (BARC.L), Citigroup (C.N) and Bank of America Corp (BAC.N).
+Among those dismissed from the lawsuit on Wednesday are Barclays PLC, Citigroup and Bank of America Corp .

 “The January opinion improperly relied on statements that were not incorporated into the offering documents, and on statements that were modified and superseded by later statements,” Cote said.